kachunwu/hBayesDM_PRL/README.md

 # hBayesDM_PRL
-This is the R code I used to use Hierarchical Bayesian Modelling (hBayesDM; Ahn et al., 2017) to fit different versions of reinforcement learning models and compared their fit index to determine the model used to estimate the parameters for each participants.
+This is the R code I used to use Hierarchical Bayesian Modelling (hBayesDM; Ahn et al., 2017) to fit data of a Probabilistic Reverse Learning (PRL) Task to different versions of reinforcement learning models.
+Fit indexs are compared to determine a winning model, which is used to estimate the parameters of each participants.
 The estimates were used as the regressors of the linear model of EEG signals.

 ## Models
 1. Win-Stay-Loss-Switch Model (prl_wsls_multipleB)